The magnitude of odd balls via Hankel determinants of reverse Bessel polynomials: Introduction

 Meckes~\cite{Meckes:MagnitudeDimensions} showed that, for the magnitude of subsets of $\R^n$, we need to consider distributions in the following \define{Bessel potential space}:

 where $\mathcal{S}'(\mathbb{R}^{n})$ is the space of tempered distributions and $\hat w$ is the Fourier transform of the distribution $w$.

-For non-analysts the definition of Bessel potential space might look a little intimidating, but we will really only need the theorem below together with the fact that certain specific distributions, similar to the examples above, live in a Bessel potential space.
+For non-analysts the definition of Bessel potential space might look a little intimidating, but we will not need to know what tempered distributions or the Fourier transform of a distribution are, and will really only need the theorem below together with the fact that certain specific distributions, similar to the examples above, live in a Bessel potential space.
 These are all proved in Section~\ref{section:BesselPotential}.

 \begin{thm}[Meckes~\cite{Meckes:PersComm}] Suppose $K$ is a compact, convex subset of $\R^n$, for $n=2p+1$, with nonempty interior, $\interior(K)$.
 Suppose that we have a distribution $w\in H^{-(p+1)}(\R^n)$, which is supported on K and satisfies